Hillary Scott (actress)

+Hillary Scott (born 1982 or 1983) is an American former pornographic actress.
+She won the 2007 XRCO, AFWG, and AVN Female Performer of the Year Awards and the NightMoves and AVN Award for Best Actress.
+In 2016, she was inducted into the XRCO Hall of Fame.
+In 2024, she was inducted into the AVN Hall of Fame.

 Career

 Scott starred in the 2007 film Corruption which won seven AVN Awards, including Best Actress – Video.
 She replaced Jessica Sweet in the role of "Britney Rears" for the films Britney Rears 3: Britney Gets Shafted and Britney Rears 4: Britney Goes Gonzo.

 Hillary Scott and Sex Z Pictures parted ways just a little over two years into a five-year exclusive performing / directing contract, and she was represented by LA Direct Models.

 Awards

-Scott holds the record for most XRCO Awards won by a performer in one night, winning Female Performer of the Year, Best Actress, Orgasmic Analist, Orgasmic Oralist and Superslut at the 2007 XRCO Awards show.
+Scott holds the record for most XRCO Awards won by a performer in one night winning Female Performer of the Year, Best Actress, Orgasmic Analist, Orgasmic Oralist, and Superslut at the 2007 XRCO Awards show.